 Gelatin Poke Cake

-Depending where you're from or where you grew up, you might call this easy dessert recipe "poke cake" or "Jell-o cake."
+Depending on where you're from or where you grew up, you might call this easy dessert recipe "poke cake" or "Jell-O cake."
 Whatever you call it, it's always delicious.
-My mom taught me how to make Jell-o cakes, and I make them all year long.
+My mom taught me how to make Jell-O cakes, and I make them all year long.
 They taste incredible on a hot Arizona summer day.
 You can experiment with different flavors and combinations and really have fun with this idea.
-If it looks like it's hard or takes too long-- it doesn't.
-If you can follow a standard box cake recipe and boil water then you'll do just fine.
+If it looks like it's hard or takes too long—it doesn't.
+If you can follow a standard box cake recipe and boil water, then you'll do just fine.

 What Kind of Cake Should I Bake Today?

 The cake pictures in the majority of this tutorial are a yellow Betty Crocker cake that I made.
 I like the contrast of color between a white cake mix and a dark gelatin.
 The cake on the right is a more recent dessert I made with a strawberry Pillsbury cake.
 The steps are exactly the same.
 See the bottom of the page for info on making this dessert as cupcakes and for more pictures of the triple strawberry cake.